 Metaxas’ grandiose vision was to lay down the foundations for a so-called ‘Third Hellenic Civilization’, which was to be heir of two glorious episodes of Greek history: ancient Greece and the Greek empire of Byzantium in the Middle Ages.
 Whatever his intentions, what he actually created was more a Greek version of Nazi Germany.
 An hyperactive man, in only 5 years he implemented hundreds of social, industrial, administrative and economic reforms.

-He placated unrest in the working classes by establishing holidays with full pay, maternity leave and the 8-hours workday, mandatory paid leaves, banning child labour, establishing Sunday as restday, and building child care centres, among other initiatives.
+He placated unrest in the working classes by establishing holidays with full pay, maternity leave, a five-day and 40-hour workweek, the 8-hours workday, stricter work safety standards, introduction of a minimum wage, mandatory paid leaves, banning child labour, establishing Sunday as restday, and building child care centres, among other initiatives.
 He also set up Greece’s first social security system, the Social Insurance Foundation (IKA) which to this day provides most Greeks with their medical coverage and pensions.
 He also ignited great infrastructure works (telecommunications, railways, hospitals, roads, land drainages) and the industrial and agricultural sectors boomed.
 He did so while defusing the tumultuous political situation of the country, although with the use of brute force and of harsh, undemocratic measures.

 Having managed to stabilize the economy, he engaged himself in an intensive diplomatic activity with foreign countries and especially with those in the vicinity.
 As a curiosity but also as a remarkable trait of his personality, Metaxas, despite being regarded as a conservative (which he wasn’t), favoured demotiki, the folkish dialect of the Greek language.
 In order to breed a new generation of Greeks moulded to create his ideal ‘Third Hellenic Civilization’, he created in November 1936 the EON, the National Youth Organization, conceived as a “national political aristocracy”.